To view the Blue Wall Weekly as a web page, click here.

 Oconee Station State Historic Site

-Originally a military compound and later a trading post, this Historic Site offers both recreational opportunities and a unique look at 18th and 19th century South Carolina.
-Oconee Station, a stone blockhouse used as an outpost by the S.C.
-State Militia from about 1792 to 1799, and the William Richards House, are the only two structures that remain today.
+Originally a military compound and later a trading post, this Historic Site offers both, recreational opportunities and a unique look at 18th and 19th century South Carolina.
+A self-interpretation station is available at the park office.

 Table Rock State Park